Ben435/learning-hotwire/README.md

 It does tie a response directly to a given template, as needs to ID it.
 However, I could see this getting abstracted away as a "component" of sorts, with standardised fields etc, not sure what the convention is.

+> Side note here, you can pass an ID back to the API call, to then template into the turbo-stream target.
+Makes it a bit more complex, and the extra fields in the forms can be abstracted away with `<% partial(...)%>` or equivilant, but totally doable.

 ### Stimulus

 "I need to do something raw HTML can't do, on the frontend"